- Monkeypox is a rare disease that occurs primarily in remote parts of Central and West Africa, near tropical rainforests.

 Natural host of monkeypox virus

-In Africa, monkeypox infection has been found in many animal species: rope squirrels, tree squirrels, Gambian rats, striped mice, doormice and primates.
+In Africa, monkeypox infection has been found in many animal species: rope squirrels, tree squirrels, Gambian rats, striped mice, dormice and primates.
 Doubts persist on the natural history of the virus and further studies are needed to identify the exact reservoir of the monkeypox virus and how it is maintained in nature.

 In the USA, the virus is thought to have been transmitted from African animals to a number of susceptible non-African species (like prairie dogs) with which they were co-housed.

-Preventing monkeypox expansion through animal trade
+Preventing monkeypox expansion through restrictions on animal trade

 Restricting or banning the movement of small African mammals and monkeys may be effective in slowing the expansion of the virus outside Africa.